 Since many of our online accounts are attached to our email addresses, leaving an unused email account open and not monitored can be a serious security risk.

 Many companies, including First Business Bank, now use two-factor authentication, which requires you to use a generated code that you receive in an email or text message, along with your password to access an account.
 While the additional security is valuable, it also means your phone has become more important than it was before.
-You can set up facial recognition or a second fingerprint on some Apple iPhones, but the passcode is required if you restart the phone, so it’s more convenient to make sure your trusted person knows your passcode to your phone.
+You can set up facial recognition on some Apple iPhones, but the passcode is required if you restart the phone, so it’s more convenient to make sure your trusted person knows your passcode to your phone.

 Protecting Your Sentimental Assets